All Episodes

 Was it an overblown distraction or a sinister conspiracy?

-Benghazi is a rosetta stone for everything that's been going on for the last 20 years.
+Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

-I'm Leon Nafock from Prolog Projects and Pushkin Industries.
+I'm Leon Napok from Prologue Projects and Pushkin Industries.

-This is Fiasco Benghazi.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, we continue now with President Trump's attorney, Alina Haba, and Fox News legal analyst, Greg Jarrett.
+All right, we continue now with President Trump's attorney, Alina Haba, and Fox News legal analyst Greg Jarrett.

-Um and then if uh if I'm right, and I don't believe the President Trump can get a fair trial in New York or Washington, DC, or Fulton County, Georgia.
+And then if I'm right, and I don't believe that President Trump can get a fair trial in New York or Washington, D.C., or Fulton County, Georgia, that's my own personal opinion.

 I think you probably agree with me.

-So we'll have the the trial in venues not friendly to President Trump, and the appeal would be after the election.
+So we'll have the trial in venues not friendly to President Trump, and the appeal would be after the election.

-How would how would you describe that?
+How would you describe that?

-Yes, that's that's absolutely correct.
+Yes, that's absolutely correct.

-Uh if you look at, you know, to go to your point, Georgia.
+If you look at, you know, to go to your point, Georgia.

 Georgia is the prime example of something that happened and January 6th, right?